garrypas/SpecCombine.Normalize/README.md

 ## Normaliser

+It will find the overlapping wavelength range in the set of files you point it to, and generate a parameters.csv file with all of the other spectra normalised to a baseline spectra (the spectra with most intense flux density).
+This can be imported into SpecCombine.

 1. First run setup.sh (setup.bat on Windows) to setup your machine (requires pip3 to be available globally)

 2. Run this command against your folders